Skip to main content

 MCP Integration

-Trinity's MCP server exposes 74 tools for agent orchestration via the Model Context Protocol, enabling programmatic control from Claude Code, other MCP clients, or agent-to-agent communication.
+Trinity's MCP server exposes 116 tools across 28 modules for agent orchestration via the Model Context Protocol, enabling programmatic control from Claude Code, other MCP clients, or agent-to-agent communication.
+A few are enterprise-gated and return "disabled" where not entitled.
+Two further sets are conditional: three consumption-only tools for connector keys, and two sign-in tools that appear only when inline email auth is enabled.

 Overview